 How does income affect my SSI eligibility?

-As you earn income, your SSI benefits are reduced.
-However, some types of income, like food assistance benefits, home energy assistance, food or shelter provided by nonprofit organizations, and certain expenses to help a disabled person work, don’t count.
-Our lawyers can evaluate your individual situation to determine the applicable income limit.
+As you earn income, the Social Security Administration reduces your SSI benefits.
+However, many types of income do not count, such as food assistance, home energy assistance, and shelter provided by nonprofit organizations.
+Our lawyers can evaluate your individual situation to determine which exclusions apply to your monthly benefit.

 What resources can you have and still qualify for SSI?